nlx-404/.obsidian/README.md

 ![Obsidian Homepage](assets/github-obsidian.jpg)

-To make the page wider to fit more content in I applied the cssclass `wide` to it.
+To make the page wider to fit more content in I applied the cssclass `wide` to it in the note properties.
 This uses the `wide.css` snippet.

 To achieve the look of the columns side by side I use the `MCL Multi Column` snippet.
 Then in the note I write:
 ```